botanalytics/docs/docs/metrics/overview/new-users.md

 ### X-Axis (Weekdays)

-The X-axis displays the weekdays over the past week, as an example If you are viewing the graph on September 19th it will show starting from Wednesday (September 12), and progressing through Thursday, Friday, Saturday, Sunday, Monday, and ending on Tuesday (September 19).
+The X-axis displays the weekdays over the past week, starting from Monday, January 1st, and progressing through Tuesday, Wednesday, Thursday, Friday, Saturday, and ending on Sunday, January 7th.
 Each day corresponds to a data point on the graph.

 ### Line Graph